mamipour/tau_helper/QUICKSTART.md

 # Quick Start Guide

+**Tau-Helper** accelerates domain development for **[Tau2-Bench](https://github.com/sierra-research/tau2-bench)** by helping you create high-quality, deterministic ground truth tasks.

+With perfect tools, rules, and instructions → there's only ONE path to ground truth.
+Tau-Helper gets you there faster.

 > **📌 Cursor IDE Users**: This directory includes `.cursorrules` for AI assistant integration.

 ## Recommended Setup